-It is possible to carry out the high-frequency energy supply and the data transmission on different frequencies (e.g. data transmission in the IR-range by means of transand evaluator station; energy transmission in the microwave range via the antennas).
-In particular, it is possible also to transmit sensor data to be transmitted and also electrode control as well as control data from the evaluator station to 15 the electrodes, in each case on different carrier frequencies or at different points in time.
+It is possible to carry out the high-frequency energy supply and the data transmission on different frequencies (e.g. data transmission in the IR-range by means of transmitting and receiving semiconductor diodes in the electrodes and evaluator station; energy transmission in the microwave range via the antennas).
+In particular, it is possible also to transmit sensor data to be transmitted and also electrode control as well as control data from the evaluator station to the electrodes, in each case on different carrier frequencies or at different points in time.